haroldwo/abablog/content/post/crawler.md

 	duration    time.Duration
 }
 ```
 In most of cases, we only need to change host and referer of HTTP head.
-So I just involve these two.
+So I just involved these two.

 ## 3. HTTP request -> Web